 2.3.3.3 Applicant response to second S22 notice and ASD assessment

 The full response to the second S22 notice is provided in appendix 8 and ASD’s response in Appendix 12.
-To provide further evidence of the suitability of the alternative leachate collection design the applicants consultants undertook HELP (Hydrological Evaluation of Landfill Performance) modelling to estimate leachate generation following final capping of the landfill.
+To provide further evidence of the suitability of the alternative leachate collection design, the applicant’s consultants undertook HELP (Hydrological Evaluation of Landfill Performance) modelling to estimate leachate generation following final capping of the landfill.
 The following methodology was undertaken:

 Gather climate data for the site.